© UN Photo/Violaine Martin

 China: UN should act on crimes against humanity

-Nearly two years after its publication, rights groups urge UN Rights chief to follow up on his office's Xinjiang Report.
+Nearly two years after its publication, rights groups urged the UN Rights chief to follow up on his office's Xinjiang Report.

 The Office of the High Commissioner’s 2022 report concluded that violations in the region ‘may constitute international crimes, in particular crimes against humanity’.
 The ongoing absence of public reporting by the High Commissioner to follow-up the atrocity crimes documented by his own office risks undermining the trust placed in his office by victims and survivors.
 At the same time, UN Member States need to take more determined action to fight against impunity.